ariane5/introsde-2017-assignment-1/README.md

 HOW TO EXECUTE AND COMPILE

-  1. git clone git@github.com:ariane5/introsde-2017-assignment-1.git
+  1. open eclipse
-  2. cd introsde-2017-assignment-1/assign3
+  2. load the project
-  3. ant execute.evaluation
+  3. ant execute.evaluation on buid.xml